suganth1997/the-method-video-files/the_method/script.md

 `area of parabola`

-* The so called 'The Method' is actually a method he came up with to calculate the area of the parabola, infact he had multiple approaches to calculate this, we will see one such approach and then move on to 'The Method', the reason I want to show this is because to emphasize how he had chopped his problems into small chunks and combined them in brilliant ways to solve the actual problem, which is infact what integration is, harnessing the infinity.
+* The so called 'The Method' is actually a method he came up with to calculate the area of the parabolic segment, can be any segment, infact he had multiple approaches to calculate this, we will see one such approach and then move on to 'The Method', the reason I want to show this is because to emphasize how he had chopped his problems into small chunks and combined them in brilliant ways to solve the actual problem, which is infact what integration is, harnessing the infinity.

-* So we take a parabolic segment, any segment and first construct a triangle by joining the ends of the parabolic segment and a point on the parabola.
+* So we take the parabolic segment, and first construct a triangle by joining the ends of the parabolic segment and a point on the parabola.

 * The way we choose this point is by taking the line segment closing the parabola and seeing which point on the parabola has a tangent parallel to it.